WHAT IS THE STONECOAST DIFFERENCE?

 Highlights for Prospective Students

 The University of Southern Maine's Stonecoast M.F.A.
-Program in Creative Writing, directed by poet Annie Finch, combines the energy of a forward-thinking low-residency program with the solid educational excellence of the very best creative writing programs in the nation.
-Stonecoast is one of the nation’s leading low-residency M.F.A. programs, ranked in the top ten low-residency programs by Poets and Writers since 2010, and is known for providing a superb, open-minded, and progressive education in the art of writing.
+Program in Creative Writing combines the energy of a forward-thinking low-residency program with the solid educational excellence of the very best creative writing programs in the nation.
+Stonecoast is one of the nation’s leading low-residency M.F.A. programs, ranked in the top ten low-residency programs by Poets&Writers since 2010, and is known for providing a superb, open-minded, and progressive education in the art of writing.

-Stonecoast claims an illustrious history, (extending to the founding of the Stonecoast Writers Workshop over 30 years ago); a highly distinguished faculty; a tradition of academic excellence; a sublime location (our coastal Stone House mansion, as well as the Stonecoast in Ireland residency option); and nationally known award-winning alumni in all genres.
+Stonecoast claims an illustrious history, (extending to the founding of the Stonecoast Writers Workshop over 30 years ago); a highly distinguished faculty; a tradition of academic excellence; nationally known award-winning alumni in all genres as well as the Stonecoast in Ireland residency option.

 But Stonecoast also offers something else.
 The “Stonecoast Difference” lies in the integrity, originality, and passion of our vision: commitment to the whole writer, through a flexible, rigorous, student-centered curriculum sustained within a diverse and supportive creative community.
 You will find this unique vision evident in every aspect of the Stonecoast MFA.